cni-iisc/cni-website/_workshops/2024/ebpf.md

 The workshop is open to academic/industry professionals and students.

 Participation is open to all (free registration required).
 The workshop will be in *hybrid mode*, i.e., you may register to attend in-person in IISc or online.

+**Brendan Gregg, Intel Fellow and the renowned author of _BPF Performance Tools_ and _Systems Performance_ is scheduled to present the keynote address.**

 The topics covered under the workshop include
 - Introduction to eBPF